hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ls          # list contents
-man         # manual for a command pwd         # check present working directory cp          # copy mdkir       # make new directory mv          # move or rename
+man         # manual for a command pwd         # check present working directory tree        # prints a tree of the file structure cp          # copy mdkir       # make new directory mv          # move or rename